Tsunamis affecting the British Isles: Lisbon earthquake (1755)

 The coast of Cornwall was hit by a 3 m high tsunami on 1 November 1755, at around 14:00.
 The waves were caused by the 1755 Lisbon earthquake.
 The tsunami took almost four hours to reach the UK.
 The tsunami was also observed along the south coast of England and on the River Thames in London.
 Contemporary reports say that there were three of these tsunami waves, and that the sea receded very quickly, then rose up.
 At St Michael's Mount, the sea rose suddenly and then retired; ten minutes later, it rose 6 ft very rapidly, then ebbed equally rapidly.
 The sea rose 8 ft in Penzance and 10 ft at Newlyn; the same effect was reported at St Ives and Hayle.
 Although there is no record of the overall death toll, the 19th-century French writer Arnold Boscowitz claimed that "great loss of life and property occurred upon the coasts of Cornwall".

 The tsunami also reached Galway in Ireland, at a height of 2 m, and caused some serious damage to the "Spanish Arch" section of the city wall.

+There are also historical records of the tsunami reaching Pembrokeshire and washing up the Cleddau estuary.